syyNcgoD/syyNcgoD/README.md

 - 🌱 I’m currently learning Deep Learning
 - 📫 How to reach me moh.maghsoudii@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: just no brain using drugs

 <!---
 syyNcgoD/syyNcgoD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.